vector-im/element-meta/docs/crypto/backup.md

 This document aims to describe product requirements for key backup and recovery and its user-facing components in EX/EW.

 - **Key backup** refers to the server-side encryption key backup.
 Devices can upload encrypted copies of their megolm keys (room history decryption keys) to the server.
+This is not exposed individually to users.
 - **Recovery** refers to secret storage (4S) that allows the user to securely store a remote encrypted backup of their devices' local secrets to their homeserver.
 The recovery restores the key backup secret as well as the cross-signing secrets.
+- **Chat backup** refers to key backup and recovery (4S) in a combined fashion.
+This is exposed to users in a way that they can backup their message history to the server (secret storage / 4S is implicit).
+Users can opt-out of it.

 **Table of contents**